billyxs/notes.md/bash/CLI.md

 !!    " Rerun the last command.
 Can also be used with a command, eg: sudo !! reset " unbork your terminal

+" Navigation
+cd ../ " change to parent directory cd -   " change to the previous working directory cd ~   " change to your home directory cd ~username " change to a user's home directory
 ```

 ## Scripting